Step-by-Step Guide to Perfect Rajma Masala Recipe

 Don’t over-do the amount of spices.
 It is easy to get excited and add excess spices in anticipation of the final dish.
 Trust me, tomato and onion mixture will shine through and add wonderful flavours with the right amount of spices.

-There aren’t many ingredients needed for this home-style recipe!
+There aren’t many ingredients needed for this home-style rajma masala recipe!
 Just a little bit goes a long way to truly let this gravy and the red kidney beans shine in this dish!
+Remember to scroll to the bottom of this post for the FULL PRINTABLE recipe card with all ingredients listed with their quantities and to save the recipe for later.
+You can also scale the recipe based on how many portions of rajma masala you’re looking to make and the individual ingredient quantities will automatically be scaled for you!

 This is what you’re going to need: